danielecook/iex-api-python/docs/stocks.md

-# Stocks
+# Stock

-## The stock object
+!!!
+Stock

     The `stock` object is useful for returning information for individual stocks, and is designed to map closely to the __[Stocks](https://iextrading.com/developer/docs/#stocks)__ section of the IEX API.
 One major difference is that the `stock` object is not designed to handle batch requests.
 Instead, batch requests can be handled using the [`batch`](batch) object.

     Most of the `stock` methods return a python dictionary whereas `batch` methods tend to return Pandas dataframes.
 However, several `stock` methods have supplementary methods (suffixed with `_table`) that will return a Pandas dataframe.

 ```
 stock(symbol, date_format)`